 The Bylaws provide that the Board of Directors (the "Board") consist of nine directors until changed by the Board.
-On March 23, 2012 the Board passed a resolution decreasing the size of the board to six directors, effective immediately prior to the 2012 Annual Meeting of Stockholders, which was held on June 1, 2012.
+On March 23, 2012, the Board passed a resolution decreasing the size of the board to six directors, effective immediately prior to the 2012 Annual Meeting of Stockholders, which was held on June 1, 2012.
+On April 14, 2015, the Board passed a resolution increasing the size of the board to eight directors, effective immediately.
+Upon increasing the size of the Board to eight members, the Board, in accordance with the Company's bylaws, appointed Mr. Cohen and Mr. Shahidehpour as members to the Board.
 The directors are regularly elected at each annual meeting of the stockholders, and each director shall hold office until his or her successor has been elected and qualified or until his or her earlier resignation or removal.

-The six nominees, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
-The Board has nominated Win Westfall, Thomas D. Brisbin, Raymond W. Holdsworth, Douglas J. McEachern, Keith W. Renken and John M. Toups to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
-Each Nominee is currently serving as a director.
+The eight nominees, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
+The Board has nominated Win Westfall, Thomas D. Brisbin, Steven, A. Cohen, Raymond W. Holdsworth, Douglas J. McEachern, Keith W. Renken, Mohammed Shahidehpour and John M. Toups to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
+Messrs.
+Westfall, Brisbin, Holdsworth, McEachern, Renken and Toups are currently serving as directors.